-The ages-old old saying "trust your gut" is especially good advice when it comes to protecting yourself in romantic relationships.
-If your instincts tell you that something isn't quite right, chances are, it isn't.
+The saying "trust your gut" is especially poignant when it comes to protecting yourself in a romantic relationship.
+If your instincts tell you that something isn't quite right, chances are it isn't.
 Questioning your partner's love may be difficult, but it's worth it if it means avoiding emotional (or physical) pain.
 Wondering what kind of behavior warrants you to double-check his intentions?
-We asked psychotherapist Fran Walfish for her opinion on the signs to look out for in emotionally abusive partners.
+We asked psychotherapist Fran Walfish for her opinion on the subtle signs of relationship abuse to look out for.

 "If your partner is overly charming, blames you for everything, and turns your reality upside down, run as fast as you can in the other direction," Dr. Walfish warns.

 Dr. Frances Walfish, Psy.D. is a child, couple, and family psychotherapist based in Beverly Hills, California.
 She is also the author of The Self-Aware Parent: Resolving Conflict and Building a Better Bond with Your Child.

 Dr. Walfish explains that, unlike physical abuse, emotional abuse in a relationship is not necessarily easy to spot.
 In fact, some forms can even seem flattering at first.
 An emotionally abusive boyfriend may shower you with attention, charm, and flattery at the beginning of your relationship to build up your confidence.
 At that point, you become the perfect victim because you're too smitten to protect your heart by standing up him.
 "Even the most skilled and competent psychologist can miss spotting a well-oiled emotional abuser," she admits.